David Knauss, Co. D, 153rd Pennsylvania Volunteers

 Platt Rogers Spencer penmanship chart

 Platt Rogers Spencer designed the Spencerian method of cursive handwriting.
-He is known as the “Father of American Penmanship”.
+He is known as the “Father of American Penmanship.”
 His writing system was first published in 1848, in his book Spencer and Rice’s System of Business and Ladies’ Penmanship.
 The girls would compare each other’s work to see which letters they still needed work on.
 They took great pride in their penmanship ability and teased the boys about it.

 girls at play

-Whenever the boys wanted to play war, which seemed like always, the girl had no problem keeping busy doing girl things.
-When they had time away from learning about homemaking, girls played games.
-The game of Graces was played by two players, either two girls or a girl and a boy.
+When they had time away from learning about homemaking, the girls played games.
+The game of Graces was performed by two players, either two girls or a girl and a boy.
 Boys did not play Graces with one another because it was considered a “girl’s game.”
-The game involved whirling a colored hoop toward your partner, who attempted to catch the hoop on the tip of a slender wand.
-This elegant game was considered to offer young ladies both proper and correct exercise.
+The game involved whirling a coloured hoop toward your partner, who attempted to catch the hoop on the tip of a slender wand.
+This classic game was considered to offer young ladies both proper and correct exercise.

 One game the girls did play with the boys was Jackstraws or Pick-up-sticks.
 The Indian children at the school taught them to play it with straws of wheat.
 To play, all that was needed was a pile of wood splinters or straws.
-The sticks are heaped in the middle of a table.
-Each player takes a turn removing one stick from the pile.
-The challenge is to do so without moving any of the other sticks.
+The sticks were heaped in the middle of a table.
+Each player took a turn removing one stick from the pile.
+The challenge was to do so without moving any of the other sticks.

-Playing dominoes was a favorite pastime in the late 1800s.
-This game was played by young and old.
+Playing dominoes was a favourite pastime in the late 1800s.
+This game was played by the young and old.
 Dominoes are flat, rectangular blocks called tiles or bones.
 Each tile has two groups of dots on one side.
 The dots range in number from zero to six.
 The tiles are put in the middle of the table, face down.
-The first player to lay down all of his or her dominoes by matching up the numbers wins.
+The first player to lay down all of his or her dominoes, by matching up the numbers, wins.

 Civil war dominoes

-Rachel and Ruth were inseparable when they were young but as they grew older Ruth got into more outdoor things like the boys were into.
-She loved to go hunting, not so much for the thrill of the kill, but she liked the “free-ness” of being out in the woods.
-She had no problem slipping on boys pants to keep warm when she went hunting with them during the winter months.
-She was a deadly shot with her father’s rifle and she bagged her first big buck when she just turned a teenager at the age of 13.
-The boys with her that day were amazed that Ruth insisted that she field dress out her own deer.
-Thereafter, Ruth always had a well-deserved, and very proud memory of that day.
+Rachel and Ruth were inseparable when they were young, but as they grew older, Ruth got into more outdoor things like the boys were into.
+She loved to go hunting, not so much for the thrill of the kill, but she liked the freedom being out in the woods.
+She had no problem slipping on boy’s pants to keep warm when she went hunting with them during the winter months.
+She was a deadly shot with her father’s rifle, and she bagged her first big buck at the age of 13.
+The boys with her that day were amazed that Ruth insisted on field-dressing out her deer.
+After that, Ruth always had a well-deserved and very proud memory of that day.

 Florence Nightingale, at the age of 24, and coming from a wealthy Italian family, felt called by God to help the poor and sick.
 She is considered the founder of modern nursing.
-She was known as, “the lady with the lamp”, when her and her nurses went to the Crimean War, and they saved many lives.
+She was known as “the lady with the lamp.”
+And she and her nurses saved many lives during the Crimean War.

 Miss Nightingale in the hospital in Scutari, 1856

-Rachel could tell from reading her letters that the army doctors who worked there did not want the nurses helping.
-But, soon after they arrived, however, there was a very large battle and the doctors realized they needed the nurses’ help.
-Florence Nightingale realized that if the doctors were going to allow her nurses to work then they had to do a very good job.
+The army doctors did not want the nurses helping.
+Soon after they arrived, however, there was a huge battle, and the doctors realized they needed help.
+Florence Nightingale knew that if the doctors were going to allow her nurses to work, they must be excellent at their jobs.

 the lady with a lamp

-Rachel fully embraced the Nightingale effect which was a situation where a caregiver develops a romantic feeling for their patient, even if very little communication or contact takes place outside of basic care.
-She believed that feelings will fade once the patient is no longer in need of care.
-The two sisters enjoyed a lifetime close relationship.
-Whenever they were apart they always communicated daily with a short letter.
+Rachel fully embraced the Nightingale effect, where a caregiver would develop a romantic feeling for a patient, even if very little communication or contact took place aside from basic care.
+She believed that feelings would fade once the patient was no longer in need of attention.
+The two sisters, Rachel and Ruth, enjoyed a lifetime close relationship.
+Whenever they were apart, they always communicated daily with a short letter.

 old style German beer

-Previously beer had been brewed at home, but the production was now successfully replaced by medium-sized operations of about eight to ten people like Jonah Godfreed.
 Beer, one of the most common drinks, was consumed daily by all social classes where grape cultivation was difficult or impossible.
-Though wine of varying qualities was the most common drink in the south, beer was still popular in the north.
-Beer became vital to all the grain-growing community.
-Jonah Godfreed’s beer was brewed the old German family way which he kept a secret to himself.
+Though wine of varying qualities was the most common drink in the South, beer was still prevalent in the North.
+Beer became vital to everyone in the grain-growing community.

 a company of Pennsylvania Infantry